derpyzza/river/README.md

 River offers the following feature-set over plain-C:
 - An easier to parse syntax ( for machines and humans alike )
 - Type inferencing and a stronger type system
+- Arbitrary compile-time code-execution / stronger macros
+- Expression-oriented syntax
+- Default function arguments / struct fields
+- Localized Namespaces ( that is, there are more namespaces than just "global" and "local" )
 - Interfaces
 - Generics
-- Localized Namespaces ( that is, there are more namespaces than just "global" and "local" )
-- Visibility control ( defaults to private )
-- Mutability control ( defaults to immutable )
-- Default function arguments / struct fields
 - Function overloading ( functions are identified by their signatures, not just their names )
 - Limited operator overloading ( limited to basic arithmetic, comparisons and subscripting )
 - Distinct and Aliased type definitions ( or nominal vs structural types )
-- Multiple function return values
 - Method call syntax
 - Algebraic data types ( discriminated unions, mostly )
 - Pattern matching
 - A proper module system
-- Expression-oriented syntax
 - Nicer array types
-- First class testing framework

 And gets rid of:
 - The pre-processor
 - Pointers decaying into arrays
 - Implicit type conversions
-- Decrement/Increment operators ( ++ / -- )
+- Prefix decrement/increment operators ( ++ / -- )
 - Implicitly nullable pointers

 # Quick start